ysyk2021/unlocking-your-inner-visionary-the-science-of-effective-problem-solving/src/chapter-2-1.md

 Conclusion
 ----------

 Effective problem-solving is a vital skill that has a significant impact on personal and professional success.
 By understanding the fundamentals of effective problem-solving, individuals can develop the skills they need to overcome challenges and make informed decisions.
 This chapter has provided an overview of the structured approach to effective problem-solving and its impact on personal and professional success.
-In the following chapters, we will explore techniques for cultivating a mindset towards effective problem-solving, identifying personal obstacles to effective problem-solving, and using visionary problem-solving to maximize potential.